shenxiaojian/BeatDance/README.md

 ## ✨ Abstract

 Generating realistic 3D dance from music is a challenging task that requires accurate synchronization with musical rhythms while capturing the spatial complexity of human motion.
-To address this, we propose **BeatDance**, a novel diffusion-based framework featuring two core components:

-1.  **Hierarchical Decoupled Attention (HDA):** Explicitly disentangles spatial and temporal dynamics to enhance modeling of short-term beats and long-term dependencies.
-2.  **Cycle-Consistent Learning (CCL):** Utilizes an auxiliary dance-to-music module to generate a strong loss signal, effectively ensuring consistency between the generated dance and the musical rhythm.

-Extensive experimental results demonstrate that our approach outperforms recent competitive methods on two benchmark datasets.
+Although existing methods can generate physically plausible dance motions, they often struggle to achieve precise alignment with music, such as the beat.
+To address this limitation, we propose a novel diffusion-based framework, BeatDance, with two components: 1) We present a Hierarchical Decoupled Attention (HDA) module, which first disentangles the learning of human pose and temporal dynamics.
+A hierarchical structure is then employed to capture both short-term and long-term dependencies, thereby enhancing spatial-temporal modeling.
+2) We adopt cycle-consistent learning by introducing an auxiliary dance-to-music module.
+During training, discrepancies between the reconstructed and original music induce a stronger loss signal, effectively encouraging the consistency property between the music and dance motion.
+Extensive experimental results demonstrate that our proposed approach outperforms recent competitive methods on two benchmark datasets.

 ## 👥 Authors